BourguignonSimon/Ollama_CrewAi/README.md

 python src/main.py
 ```

-You can customize the URL and the length of the returned snippet by passing arguments to `fetch_example` in `src/main.py`.
+You can customize the URL, length of the returned snippet, request timeout, and number of retries by passing arguments to `fetch_example` in `src/main.py`.

 ## Installation